Why Reducing DSO Is the Highest-Leverage Move for Finance Teams in 2026

 What is the formula for DSO?

-Why do manual DSO strategies fail?
+Why do manual DSO strategies plateau?

 How much can automation reduce DSO?